Juciano-Farias/juciano-farias/README.md

 ### Hello!
 I'm Juciano Farias.

-#### I'm a web Developer.
+#### I'm a software .
 Here you can see some of my personal projects.
-I hope you find something cool!

 ##

-- 🔭 I’m currently working as a frontend developer
+- 🔭 I’m currently working as a software engineer.
 - 📚 I’m currently living in Portugal.
-- 🌱 I’m currently studying Computer Systems Engineering.
+- 🌱 I’m pursuing a master's degree in Computer Systems Engineering.
 - 👒 Fun fact: I'm a big fan of One Piece!

   <div style="display: inline_block"><br>